-I’m really excited to share with you a fantastic reusable cotton wool pads tutorial created for Moral Fibres readers by Lyndsey, curator of What You Sow, a gorgeous online gardening boutique.
+I’m really excited to share with you a fantastic reusable cotton wool pads tutorial created for Moral Fibres readers by Lyndsey, curator of What You Sow.
 Here Lyndsey shares how to green your daily beauty routine with these simple and eco-friendly washable cotton wool pads:

 I’m constantly on the lookout for ways of reducing my carbon footprint, one of the main aims being to reduce the amount of things I buy and throw away.

 I decided to make some reusable cotton pads that I could just put in the wash when they’ve been used.
 Read on to find out how I did it!

 Ch4, then join with a sl st to the first stitch.

 Row 1: Ch 1, *puff st (yo, insert hook into stitch, pull the strand through, do the same 4 more times then pull your yarn through all 11 loops on the hook, close the puff with a chain), ch 1*, repeat * 7 more times then join with a sl st to the top of the first puff stitch and move with a sl st into the gap between the first & second puff.
 8 puff st.

 Row 2: Ch 1, 2 puff st into first gap, then 2 puff st into each gap all the way round.
 Note that you don’t chain between the stitches as you did on the first row.
 Once you have 16 puff st, join with a sl st to the first puff stitch.
 16 puff st.

 Sew in the ends and there you have your finished cotton pad.
 Make a bundle of them and store them in your bathroom ready to use at bedtime!